WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/hidden_elements.md

 * Input events.
 * Update and rendering.
-* RCSS properties.
+* CSS properties.

-Custom elements that make use of hidden elements can therefore control their size and positioning exactly, while still getting all the flexibility of the RCSS property system.
+Custom elements that make use of hidden elements can therefore control their size and positioning exactly, while still getting all the flexibility of the CSS property system.
 Helper methods are made available for layout.

 ### Adding a hidden element

-Hidden elements are created just like other elements, either through the [RmlUi factory](elements.html#dynamically-creating-elements) or `CreateElement()` on a [document](documents.html#creating-new-elements).
+Hidden elements are created just like other elements, either through the [APUI factory](elements.html#dynamically-creating-elements) or `CreateElement()` on a [document](documents.html#creating-new-elements).

 To parent an element to another as a hidden element, call `AppendChild()` as normal but set the second parameter to `false`.